coderharry1/duolingo-clone/README.md

 **Inspired by Duolingo.
 Built in a single Sunday sprint.**

 ## Executive Summary
-LinguaGenius is a lightweight, production-ready language learning MVP that demonstrates how to turn a concept into a working, scalable product in hours—not weeks.
+LinguaGenius is a lightweight, production-ready language learning MVP that demonstrates how to turn a concept into a working, scalable product in hours, not weeks.
 It showcases rapid prototyping, clean React architecture, telemetry-ready UI, and a clear path to AI-powered personalisation.
-Designed for enterprise audiences (Cisco, Google, Microsoft), it can be white-labelled for L&D, onboarding, support, and global workforce upskilling.
+Designed for enterprise audiences, it can be white-labelled for L&D, onboarding, support, and global workforce upskilling.

 ## Problem → Solution (Enterprise Lens)
 ### The Problem